-There are many beautiful caves to explore throughout Halong Bay, but perhaps the most interesting and legend-filled of all is the unique winding pathway through the “Heavenly Palace,” Thien Cung Cave.
+There are many amazing places to visit in Ha Long – here’s a list of our subjective top 20 tourist attractions in the area, do check it out!
+And as for the caves to explore throughout Halong Bay, perhaps the most interesting and legend-filled of all is the unique winding pathway through the “Heavenly Palace,” Thien Cung Cave.

 Located just 4km from the harbor, north of Dau Go Island, Thien Cung cave offers a special insight into the magical story-telling past of Vietnamese culture and is a popular stop for the best cruises.

 Legend of Thien Cung Cave